 it is admissible as evidence that the premises are used as a common gaming house and any persons found there may, unless the contrary is proved, be presumed to have been present for the purpose of gaming.

-[Section 40 amended by No. 35 of 2003 s.
+[Section 40 amended: No. 35 of 2003 s.
 141.]

 Part IV — Common gaming houses, unlawful gaming, cheating etc.